pavel-rossinsky/time-to-first-byte/README.md

-The repository contains a bash script that measures Time to First Byte (TTFB) for a single URL or a list of URLs stored in a text file using `curl`.
+The repository contains a bash script that measures Time to First Byte (TTFB), Server Time, and Network Latency for a list of URLs stored in a text file using `curl`.
 Excludes failed requests and redirects.

 ## Technical prerequisites
 - Unix-based OS